greberr09/datavis_homework/Python_Challenge/PyBank/Readme.md

 	The greatest increase in profits (date and amount) over the entire period The greatest decrease in profits (date and amount) over the entire period

-The program makes use of the string, os, and csv modules in Python.
+The script makes use of the string, os, and csv modules in Python.

 The string formatting and the creation of datatime objects from strings, and printing of datetime objects, are all derived from multiple searchs of Stack Overflow, the Python documentation, Geeks to Geeks and PYNative, for how to